JCSDA/jedi-docs/docs/inside/practices/gitflow.rst

    - Temporary: each branch is deleted after it is merged
 - :code:`hotfix/*` branches
    - For correcting errors or omissions
-   - Branch off of master
+   - Branch off of main
-   - Merge back into master and develop
+   - Merge back into main and develop
    - Temporary: each branch is deleted after it is merged
 - :code:`release/*` branches
    - For refinement, bug fixes, and documentation leading up to a release
    - Branch off of develop
-   - Merge into master and develop
+   - Merge into main and develop
    - Temporary: each branch is deleted after it is merged

 One of the most important principles of agile software development is to: